National Bank of Uzbekistan

-National Bank of the Republic of Uzbekistan for Foreign Economic Activity' Joint Stock Company (Uzbek National Bank or NBU RUz) (uzbek - O‘zbekiston Respublikasi Tashqi iqtisodiy faoliyat milliy banki), same as the National Bank of Uzbekistan (NBU) is universal commercial bank of Uzbekistan.
+National Bank of the Republic of Uzbekistan for Foreign Economic Activity' Joint Stock Company (Uzbek National Bank or NBU RUz; uzbek - O‘zbekiston Respublikasi Tashqi iqtisodiy faoliyat milliy banki) or the National Bank of Uzbekistan (NBU) is a universal commercial bank in Uzbekistan.
+It's the largest bank in the country and accounts for around a quarter of the aseets of the banking system.